MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer.md

 ![alt text](./Images/KustoTools-KustoExplorer/parametrized-query-4.png "parametrized-query-4")

-There can be multiple "sets" of parameters (listed in Parameters Set combo box).
+There can be multiple "sets" of parameters (listed in Parameters Set combo box).
-Buttons, "Add new" and "Delete current" manipulate list of Parameters "sets".
+Buttons, "Add new" and "Delete current" manipulate list of Parameters "sets".

 ![alt text](./Images/KustoTools-KustoExplorer/parametrized-query-5.png "parametrized-query-5")